-If you are registered or required to be registered for goods and services tax (GST), do not include any GST amounts in your assessable income.
+If you are registered or required to be registered for GST, do not include any GST amounts in your assessable income.
 Your deductions should not include any amounts that relate to input tax credit entitlements.

-If you have chosen to enter or continue in the STS at item \$1, you must complete the income and deduction parts of item P1 using the STS rules.
-For information about these rules, read STS taxpayers on page 13.
-If you are claiming STS depreciation, you also need to complete item P10 on your schedule.
+If you are eligible and are continuing to use the STS accounting method, you must complete the income and deduction parts of item P1 using the STS accounting method.
+For more information read Former STS taxpayers on page 39.